What is Discount Rate?

 Moreover, a fundamental concept in valuation is that incremental risk should coincide with greater returns potential.

-- Higher Discount Rate → Lower NPV (and Implied Valuation)
+- Higher Discount Rate → Lower Net Present (NPV)

-- Lower Discount Rate → Higher NPV (and Implied Valuation)
+- Lower Discount Rate → Higher Net Present Value (NPV)

 Therefore, the expected return is set higher to compensate the investors for undertaking the risk.